 Afghan women protesters urge against foreign recognition of Taliban

-Afghan women protested in Kabul on Saturday, defying a crackdown on dissent to urge foreign nations not to formally recognize the Taliban government ahead of a UN summit next week.
+A group of Afghan women protested in Kabul on Saturday, defying a crackdown on dissent to urge foreign nations not to formally recognise the Taliban government ahead of a UN summit next week.

-Since the Taliban surged back to power in 2021, protesters voicing opposition against creeping curbs on women’s rights have been beaten or detained, and security forces have fired in the air to disperse some rallies.
+Protesters opposing creeping curbs on women’s rights have been beaten or detained since the Taliban surged back to power in 2021, and security forces have fired into the air to disperse some rallies.

-On Saturday, around 25 marched through a residential area in the Afghan capital ahead of a summit in Doha that the UN says will discuss a “durable way forward” for the country.
+Around 25 women marched through a residential area in the Afghan capital on Saturday ahead of a summit in Doha that the United Nations says will discuss a “durable way forward” for the country.

 Other chants included “Afghan people, hostages of Taliban” and “We will fight, we will die, we will take our rights”.

-No nation has yet acknowledged the government as legitimate since the Taliban returned to power on the heels of a withdrawal from Afghanistan by US forces in 2021.
+No nation has yet acknowledged the government as legitimate since the Taliban returned to power after US forces withdrew from Afghanistan in 2021.

 A previous Taliban government that ruled from 1996 to 2001 was only granted formal recognition by three nations – Pakistan, the United Arab Emirates and Saudi Arabia.

-Some believe the international community might cajole the Taliban into reversing curbs on women’s rights by dangling the prospect of recognition.
+Some believe the international community might cajole Taliban authorities into reversing curbs on women’s rights by dangling the prospect of recognition.

-Last week, UN Deputy Secretary-General Amina Mohammed said the Doha meeting starting Monday could see envoys discuss “baby steps” on a path to recognition, albeit with conditions.
+UN Deputy Secretary-General Amina Mohammed said last week the Doha meeting starting on Monday could see envoys discuss “baby steps” on a path to recognition, albeit with conditions.

 “There are some who believe this can never happen.
 There are others that say, well, it has to happen,” Mohammed said in a talk at Princeton University.